 Ready to learn more about Recycling?
-Confused about what to put in your Big Blue Recycling Bin?
-We′ve got you covered!
+Confused about what to put in your recycling bin?
+We have you covered!
 Get the answers you′re looking for, then just for fun, take a quiz to test your smarts!

-After you place materials in a recycling bin, either at a business or at residential curbside, recycling trucks come and pick up the materials.
-Mixed recycling is compressed in the truck and glass and other special materials are stored separately.
+After you place materials in a recycling bin, either at a business or at home, recycling trucks come and pick up the materials.
+Mixed recycling is compressed in the truck, and glass and other special materials are kept separate.

-The recycling trucks dump the glass and special materials in specific areas at the Material Recovery Facility (MRF) where they are picked up by the companies that will process them into sellable recycled material.
-The mixed recycling is dumped on the sort floor and piled onto conveyor belts.
+The recycling trucks dump each material in specific areas at the Material Recovery Facility (MRF).
+The mixed recycling is piled onto conveyor belts to be sorted.

 On the conveyor belt

 First is a belt of large spinning gears that sort out large pieces of cardboard while the rest of the material falls through to lines below based on the size of material.
 Workers pull off contaminants and specific recyclables.
 A magnet pulls out small metals and a back eddy sorts out the aluminum cans.
-Along the line, plastic bottles, plastic jugs, paper, and cans are piled together and compressed into bales.
-These bales are then shipped to local recyclers or buyers around the world who process the raw material into a substance that can be sold to manufacturers and producers to make new products.
+Along the line, plastic bottles, plastic jugs, paper and cans are piled separately and compressed into bales.
+These bales are then shipped to local or international buyers who process the raw material into a substance that can be sold to manufacturers to make new products.

 Recyclables are sorted by hand

 Our system relies on the sharp eyes and fast hands of our sorters, so it is important to keep them safe by only recycling the accepted materials.
-If a material has a recycling symbol on it, it may still not be accepted in the curbside collection.
+If a material has a recycling symbol on it, it still may not be accepted in the curbside collection.
 We sort based on size and shape.
 Anything flat will be sorted into paper or cardboard so please keep out small scraps of plastic and metal, like lids and caps, unless they are securely fastened to the bottle.
-For plastics, don’t look for a number, look at the shape: if it is a bottle, jug, or tub, it is acceptable for curbside recycling.
 There may be other recycling options beyond the curb for certain materials, but these are separate from the curbside system.

 You have an important role in keeping our recycled material high quality by recycling right and eliminating contaminants.